Join Our FREE Live Webinar

 10. House Hacking

-House hacking is one of the smartest ways to invest in real estate.
+House hacking is one of the smartest ways to learn how to invest in real estate.
 Investors generate rental income from their primary residence to reduce their own living expenses.

 The rent is collected to offset the mortgage and other associated property expenses.
 Also, house hackers often access more favorable financing options typically available to homeowners, such as FHA loans.